 (b) Subject to that, the trustees shall decide how their meetings are to be called, and what notice is required.

-29. Chairing of meetings: The Chairman shall chair trustees’ meetings.
-If the Chairman is unwilling to preside or is not present within 10 minutes after the time of the meeting, the trustees present may appoint one of their number to chair that meeting.
+29. Chairing of meetings: The Chair of the Board of Trustees shall chair trustees’ meetings.
+If the Chair of the Board of Trustees is unwilling to preside or is not present within 10 minutes after the time of the meeting, the trustees present may appoint one of their number to chair that meeting.

 30. Procedure at meetings